-A roller coaster ride of violence and dark humor, A Clockwork Orange, follows a cheerful—and brutal—young hoodlum who steals what he pleases with a broad smile and a swift punch.
+A roller coaster ride of violence and dark humor, A Clockwork Orange follows a cheerful—and brutal—young hoodlum who steals what he pleases with a smile and a swift punch.
 In a future England, he and his mates go on an orgy of ‘ultra-violence’ and, like watching a car wreck, you can’t seem to look away from his vicious crime spree.
 And yet the film does not judge: it lets you decide what is right and wrong in a world where everyone games the system.

-The film is funny and violent and does not hold back: it makes you think, but it never gets preachy.
-The fast moving and compelling story gets you wrapped up in the fate of this clever and despicable young man as he cruelly destroys the lives of others, and then, in a well-deserved turn of fate, he has to learn how to cope when he becomes the victim of his own actions.
+The film is amusing and violent and does not hold back: it makes you think, but it never gets preachy.
+The fast moving and compelling story gets you wrapped up in the fate of this clever and despicable young man as he cruelly destroys the lives of others, and then, in turn, he must to learn how to cope when he becomes the victim of his own actions.

-Anthony Burgess, the author of the novel, A Clockwork Orange, had mixed feelings about the film, supporting it publicly, but privately worrying that Kubrick’s ending missed the point of his novel.
-Except for the omission of the book’s final chapter, the film does follow Burgess’ novel very closely — and, in fact, during filming, Kubrick often brought the book to the set—working directly from its pages.
+Anthony Burgess, the author of the novel, A Clockwork Orange, had mixed feelings about the film, supporting it publicly but privately worrying that Kubrick’s ending missed the point of his novel.
+Except for the omission of the book’s final chapter, the film does follow Burgess’ novel very closely.
+In fact, during filming, Kubrick often brought the book to the set—working directly from its pages.

 Kubrick spent days rehearsing the notorious home invasion scene, but was not happy with it until actor Malcolm McDowell came up with the idea of using the song “Singing in Rain” during the horrific rape scene.
 Kubrick loved it—and McDowell says that Gene Kelley, star of Singing in the Rain, never forgave him for using that song set against such a grotesque backdrop.